sabeydeedaya/docs/src/pages/deep-linked-ads/google-ads-non-uac.md

 !!! tip "Setting Attribution Windows"
 	You can specify the attribution windows for your links either at an overall account or per link level.
 Use these windows to accurately measure attribution data for your Branch links.
 Refer to [Changing attribution windows](/pages/deep-linked-ads/branch-universal-ads/#change-attribution-windows) for instructions.

-### Create Your Campaign

-Please follow Google Ads help documentation on how to create a new [Google Ads campaign](https://support.google.com/google-ads/answer/6324971?co=ADWORDS.IsAWNCustomer%3Dtrue&oco=0).

-For additional information on Google Ads campaigns, please see [Create ads and campaigns](https://support.google.com/google-ads/topic/3119116?hl=en&ref_topic=311907).

-### Modifying your Final URL to Include Your Branch Link as a Query Parameter
+#### Modifying your Final URL to Include Your Branch Link as a Query Parameter

-!!! note ""
+!!! note "For Branch Deep Linking into App Only"
 	Because the **Final URL** for your campaigns must match your display URL and not contain any cross-domain redirects, you cannot put a Branch link directly in that box.
 However, you can append query parameters to the Final URL in order to pass the required data needed for Branch to route and attribute your users properly.

 1. Copy your Branch Ad Link from the last section and ensure the copied link has the appropriate additional params (~campaign_id, ~ad_set_id, lpurl, etc.) which should be automatically generated on your Branch dashboard.
 1. URL encode the Branch Ad Link you just created and copied.
 1. Append `&branchify_url=URL ENDCODED BRANCH LINK` to your Final URL.

+### Create Your Campaign

+Please follow Google Ads help documentation on how to create a new [Google Ads campaign](https://support.google.com/google-ads/answer/6324971?co=ADWORDS.IsAWNCustomer%3Dtrue&oco=0).

+!!! tip "Branch Link Placement in Google Ads Campaign"
+	During campaign creation, please make sure you place the Branch link in the correct location depending on your desired user outcome.

+	- **For Web Routing Only** - place your Branch link in the `Tracking Template` field during Google Ads campaign setup.
+	- **For Deep Linking into App if App Installed else Routing to Web** - place your modified Branch Link in the `Final URL` field during Google Ads campaign setup.

+For additional information on Google Ads campaigns, please see [Create ads and campaigns](https://support.google.com/google-ads/topic/3119116?hl=en&ref_topic=311907).

 {! ingredients/deep-linked-ads/view-ad-link-data.md !}

+## Appendix

-## Search Ads Specifics
+### Search Ads Specifics

 This documentation supports the following Google Campaign types: